Zmart-22/Group-Project-1/README.md

-What do our findings mean?
+What do our findings mean:

 -Colorado as a whole is starting to increase renewable energy use more and in correlation nonrenewable energy has started to decrease